hiperwalk/hiperwalk/docs/install/index.rst

 .. code-block:: shell

+   cd ~/hiperblas-core
    ./vector_test
    ./matrix_test

 hiperblas-opencl-bridge
 ***********************

+Skip this section if the :ref:`docs_gpu_prerequisites` are not installed.

 The installation of the hiperblas-opencl-bridge is very similar to the installation of hiperblas-core.